takivts/lmd-prototype/README.md

 Open [http://localhost:4242](http://localhost:4242) with your browser to see the result.

-Default password is set in `.env.local` file
+Default password is blank but can be set in `.env.local` file